 If you don’t get relief after about six months, Dr. Dunbar may recommend options such as the Tenex Health TX system, which removes scar tissue using ultrasonic energy.
 Tenex is a minimally invasive outpatient procedure, done under a local anesthetic.
 The procedure targets pain at its source and boasts a relatively quick recovery time of six to eight weeks.*

-If you are suffering from plantar fasciitis, call or go online to book an appointment with Dr. Dunbar at her practice in Burnsville, Minnesota.
+If you are suffering from plantar fasciitis, call to book an appointment with Dr. Dunbar at her practice in Burnsville, Minnesota.

 * Individual results may vary